gunesevitan/hubmap-hpa-hacking-the-human-body/README.md

 * Stain normalization + horizontal flip + vertical flip

 Stain normalization is applied on only HuBMAP images.
-A random HPA image with same organ type is selected as the domain image and target image's stain normalized to that.
+A random HPA image with same organ type is selected as the domain image and target images' stain normalized to that.

 ## Ensemble